paul-norman/go-fiber-storage/mysql/README.md

 import "github.com/paul-norman/go-fiber-storage/mysql"
 ```

-You can use the following possibilities to create a storage:
+You can use the following possibilities to create a store *(defaults do not need to be included, just shown for illustrative purposes)*:

 ```go
 // Initialise default config